ExpressAI/DataLab/docs/functionality/how_to_identify_artifacts.md

 is an association between **TWO** features (e.g., sentence length v.s category).

 For example, given two feature_i, and feature_j, a higher absolute value of PMI(feature_i, feature_j)
+suggests:
-suggests: (1) higher association between feature_i, and feature_j; (2) a potential artifact pattern with feature_i, and feature_j
+* higher association between feature_i, and feature_j;
-(e.g., longer sentences tend to have a positive sentiment.)
+* a potential artifact pattern with feature_i, and feature_j, (e.g., longer sentences tend to have a positive sentiment.)